Arnold Felix Graves: Life and work

 He was born in Dublin, the son of The Rt.
 Rev Charles Graves, bishop of Limerick, by his wife Selina, the daughter of John Cheyne (1777–1836), the Physician-General to the Forces in Ireland.
 He was a brother of Alfred Perceval Graves and Ida Margaret Graves Poore.
-He was educated at Windermere College, Westmorland, and Trinity College, Dublin.
+He was educated at Windermere College, Westmorland, and Trinity College Dublin.
 After successes with scholarships and sport in Trinity, he studied for the Irish bar from 1872 to 1879.

 He was appointed Secretary to the Commissioners of Education for Endowed Schools in 1879 and was appointed Secretary to the Commissioners of Charitable Endowments and Bequests in Ireland in 1886.
 He worked to introduce technical education into Ireland and helped found the Royal Society for the Training and Employment of Women.
 In 1887 he was instrumental in the opening of Kevin Street Technical College, which became part of the Dublin Institute of Technology, and later the Technological University Dublin.
 He worked to ensure the success of this school and set up others.
 Ringsend Technical school opened in 1893 and technical schools were also set up in Galway and Limerick.

-In 1893 Graves formed the Technical Education Association of Ireland, which pushed for the Technical Instruction Act of 1899 to establish a system of schools under local authorities.
-By 1902 every local authority had adopted the Act and this was the foundation on which the 1930 Vocation Education Act was established.
+In 1893 Graves formed the Technical Education Association of Ireland, which pushed for the Agriculture and Technical Instruction (Ireland) Act 1899 (62 & 63 Vict. c.
+50) to establish a system of schools under local authorities.
+By 1902 every local authority had adopted the act and this was the foundation on which the Vocation Education Act 1930 was established.